We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

-As trained professionals, they know how to put these skillsets into good use.
+As trained professionals, they know how to put these skillsets into good use for homeowners.

-From space planning to decorating, they provide you concepts, design visuals, professional advice to deliver the best results for your home renovation.
+From space planning to decorating, you’ll be provided with creative concepts, visualizations, and professional advice to deliver the best results for your property.

-When you hire an interior designer, you are paying for expertise to solve problems and a peace of mind.
+When you engage an interior designer, you are paying for expertise to solve problems and have a peace of mind.